 Perfect Practice Starts With A Goal

 Setting your intention is the first tool in your arsenal.
-The work you are going to do will help you clarify your goals, uncover your true motivation and give you the map to put you on the path to exponential growth.
+The work you are going to do will help you clarify your goals, uncover your true motivation and give you the roadmap for growth.

 The Science Behind Practice

 The systematic approach that experts in their field use to push past the boundaries and reach the highest levels of their sport was uncovered by physiologist and researcher Anders Ericsson.
 His research has consistently found that once we reach a level of “acceptable” and automatic performance, additional years of “practice” don’t lead to improvement.

 [We] assume that someone who has been driving for 20 years must be a better driver than someone who has been driving for five… But no.” In fact, the person who has done the same thing over and over for 20 years is more likely to be worse due to gradual deterioration.Anders Ericsson, Peak, Secrets from the New Science of Expertise